jrosen48/prcr/cran-comments.md

 ## Changes in response to feedback from a previous submission

-* I'm sorry for incorrectly stating I made this change in the last submission (I meant to) - omitted the redundant "The prcr package" and just started the Description field "Provides ..."
+* I'm sorry for incorrectly stating I made this change in the last submission -- omitted the redundant "The prcr package" and just started the Description field "Provides ..."

+* Corrected formatting of DOI

 ## Test environments